SSE Ontario Team

 SSE Ontario Core Staff

-Chryssa Koulis – Co-Managing Director
+Chryssa Koulis – Managing Director

-Marjorie Brans – Co-Managing Director for Impact
+Marjorie Brans – Director of Impact

 Marjorie Brans is your average Vietnamese-Chinese-German-Scottish-Irish girl with small town Southern roots.
 She leads the team at the School for Social Entrepreneurs (SSE) Ontario and is the Canadian ambassador for the League of Intrapreneurs.
 Prior to SSE, she regularly consulted on social & environmental sustainability with Fortune 500 multinational corporations in the financial, retail, extractives, fast-moving consumer goods, beverages, and transportation sectors.